nguyent/blog/posts/hashmap.md

 ```
 <sub> Full code [here](https://github.com/nguyent/blog/blob/master/assets/code/concurrentTest.java) </sub>

-The code is fairly straightforward, we're
+In the above code we are:
 - spawning an `Executor` with 10 threads
 - submitting 15 `Callables` to the `ExecutorService`
-- Each `Callable` is attempting to update a single key on `ConcurrentHashMap` with `putIfAbsent` or `computeIfAbsent` depending on a runtime parameter we provide.
+- Inside each `Callable` attempting to update a single key on `ConcurrentHashMap` with `putIfAbsent` or `computeIfAbsent` (depending on a runtime parameter)
-- The underlying `Callable`s have print statements so we can see how the threads interleave.
-The last line of the output is the value associated with the key.
+- The `Callables` contain print statements so we can observe execution behavior and how the threads interleave.
+- The last line of the output is the value associated with the key we've set.

 Let's take a look at `putIfAbsent` first.